Eigenvalues and dynamical degrees of self-maps on abelian varieties: Introduction

-The above result slightly generalizes \cite[\S21, Theorem~1]{Mumford}, where $k = 1$, to more general intersection products.
-One may also use the exterior product calculation, as in his proof, to deduce the formula.
-Our proof is geometric in nature, but essentially relies on the positivity of the Rosati involution.
+The above result generalizes \cite[\S21, Theorem~1]{Mumford}, where $k = 1$, to more general intersection products.
+One might be able to use the exterior product calculation, as in his proof, to deduce the formula.
+However, our proof is geometric in nature and essentially relies on the positivity of the Rosati involution.